kabirt7/postcode-api/README.md

 - Fixed some styling on Toast Notifications.
 - Added a new custom Validator for suburbs Set in SB.
 It now will not accept an input if the suburbName property of the Suburb Entities inside contain numerals.
 - Fixed how the View Modal functionality handles when a Postcode pair is deleted.
 Added this into the toast notifications.
+- fixed testing and overview to make sure code is production ready.

 TMO:
-- fix testing and overview to make sure code is production ready.
 - Finish fleshing out README with a demo.